Top 5 Things Indians Wish They Knew Before Moving Abroad

 Relocating to a new country is exciting, but there are so many things to know before moving abroad, especially for Indians.

-Moving abroad is exciting – but the surprises can be overwhelming.
+One of the moving abroad from India tips: it’s thrilling, but the surprises can be overwhelming.
 Whether it’s for a better job, education, lifestyle, or simply adventure, the move can feel like a fresh start.
 But along with the excitement comes confusion, culture shock, and unexpected stress — especially in the first few months.

 Here are the top five things Indians often say they wish they knew before moving abroad — and how you can be better prepared.